Environmental Protection Seasonal Resource Assistant

 If you like dinosaurs, you'll love our 200 million-year-old fossil trackway, interactive exhibits, trails and picnic areas at Dinosaur State Park in Rocky Hill.
 Visitors also have the chance to cast their own dinosaur footprint to take home.
 The Connecticut Valley has a long history of fossil track discoveries.
 Outstanding specimens uncovered in 19th century brownstone quarries found their way into museums throughout the world.
 A new chapter in the history of such discoveries was written in 1966 when hundreds of tracks were exposed in Rocky Hill.
 This remarkable site became Dinosaur State Park.
 Each season we hire seasonal employees as interpreters and maintainers to welcome and support the many visitors who come to the park.

-DEEP, Bureau of Outdoor Recreation, State Parks Division, Dinosaur State Park, Rocky Hill, CT, is currently seeking to fill multiple Seasonal Resource Assistant positions.
+DEEP, Bureau of Outdoor Recreation, State Parks Division, Dinosaur State Park, Rocky Hill, CT, is currently seeking to fill multiple Seasonal Resource Assistant positions for the Fall and Winter.

 Please note: Applicants that have previously applied to a seasonal opening at this location do not have to reapply.
 Your application will continue to be considered for seasonal employment.